-Nikki Buffa is counsel in the Washington, D.C. office of Latham & Watkins and a member of the Environment, Land & Resources Department.
+Nikki Buffa is counsel in the Orange County and Washington, D.C. offices of Latham & Watkins and a member of the Environment, Land & Resources Department.
 She has extensive experience in environmental policy and conservation, conventional and renewable energy, endangered species compliance, and crisis management.

 As counsel, Ms. Buffa brings two decades of experience working on energy and environmental policy.
 Ms. Buffa has focused her career on wildlife and wildlands, including regulatory compliance and conservation.
 Her experience with landscape-level land and species management ranges from deep marine environments to the high desert.